apostrophecms/docs/docs/reference/template-tags.md

 Context options are optional for all core and official Apostrophe widget types.

 ::: note
 Context options are not the best place for most widget configuration.
 That should be done in the [area field configuration](/reference/field-types/area.md#widgets).
-Context options are used to override that with options that only apply to the specific template context.
+Context options are used to supplement that with options that only apply to the specific template context.
+Context options cannot change which widgets are permitted in an area.
 :::

 ## `component`